 Another good way to be naked in Southeast Asia is within a nudist villa.
 These tend to be tucked away from their neighbors in little pockets of paradise, leaving you free to hang out in peace – pun intended.

-Within the villa you are free to mingle and fraternize with your fellow guest to your heart’s content, but they also offer a range of exciting excursions to spice up the trip.
-These range from the cultural to the physical, such as visiting local ancient hindu temples, going through a cleansing ritual, walking under swinging monkeys in their natural habitat, paddling up a river in a rainforest and eating in a real underwater restaurant.
+Within the accommodation you are free to mingle and fraternize with your fellow guest to your heart’s content.
+This travel operator also offers exciting excursions to spice up the trip.
+These range from the cultural to the physical, such as visiting ancient Hindu temples and going through a cleansing ritual, walking under swinging monkeys in their natural habitat, paddling up a river in a rainforest, and eating in a real underwater restaurant.
 Out of villa excursions require putting clothing back on of course, but that just makes returning and stripping off all the more satisfying.

 Naked Piggybacking